New Step in Photonics Development: "Skoltech" Creates Photonic Chips for the First Time in Russia

 Kirill Kaem, Chief Managing Director of the Skolkovo Foundation

-Currently, scientists are completing the second phase of testing to verify all the key components necessary to ensure the operation of photonic chips and stable data transmission.
+Currently, scientists are completing the second phase of testing to verify all the key components needed to ensure the operation of photonic chips and stable data transmission.
 The development opens up new perspectives for the development of integrated photonics in Russia.

 For electronics, military, and satellite navigation: new chip capacitors and chip filters developed in Russia